Codeception/Codeception/docs/modules/Db.md

 * dsn *required* - PDO DSN
 * user *required* - user to access database
 * password *required* - password
-* dump - path to database dump.
+* dump - path to database dump
-* populate: true - should the dump be loaded before test suite is started.
+* populate: true - whether the the dump should be loaded before the test suite is started
-* cleanup: true - should the dump be reloaded after each test
+* cleanup: true - whether the dump should be reloaded after each test
-* reconnect: false - should the module reconnect to database before each test
+* reconnect: false - whether the module should reconnect to the database before each test

 ### Example